-Also, don’t forget to bookmark this page as I will be updating it frequently with new interviews that I conduct.
+One of the best parts of my job has been interviewing tech & marketing superstars.
+Don’t forget to bookmark this page as I will be updating it frequently with new interviews that I conduct.
 Just this week, I have two extremely exciting interviews I will hopefully be adding to this list.

 The following is a list of industry shakers that I have had the opportunity to interview thanks to Twitter:

 -Guy Kawasaki: The founder of Alltop and the man who made Apple, cool.
 In this interview, Guy gives some sound advice to beginning entrepreneurs, and talks about the future of the Web.